 - Palliative Care Grand Rounds

-These teaching conferences focus on a critical review of the palliative care literature and academic research presentations by regional and national leaders in the field of palliative care.
+These teaching conferences focus on a critical review of palliative care literature and academic research presentations by regional and national leaders in the field of palliative care.
 We also encourage you to attend geriatrics Grand Rounds.

 Palliative Care Service Rotation